Stechkin automatic pistol: Adoption and service

-In the Soviet Union during the late 1940s, submachine guns such as the PPSh-41 and PPS-43 were declared obsolete shortly after the adoption of the AK47.
+In the Soviet Union during the late 1940s, submachine guns such as the PPSh-41 and PPS-43 were declared obsolete shortly after the adoption of the AK-47.
 A new self-defence weapon was requested for artillery and mortar crews, tank crews, and aircraft personnel, for whom a cumbersome assault rifle was deemed unnecessary.

 Igor Stechkin, a recent graduate from the Tula Mechanical Institute, began working on a new automatic firearm to compete against other prolific designers such as Mikhail Kalashnikov.
 Stechkin designed a select-fire pistol capable of accurate fire up to 200 m, with the possibility of attaching a combination holster/shoulder stock.
 Field-testing of the first prototypes was undertaken from April to June 1949.
 A 20,000 round endurance test against an Astra machine pistol and a PPS-43 submachine gun proved that Stechkin's design was promising.
 However, the testing board showed flaws of the prototype, such as the lack of adjustability of the rear sight, the high weight (1.9 kg with a holster), short sight radius, and the recoil spring located under the barrel.
 Stechkin undertook a large redesign effort, using several innovations from the Makarov pistol, such as the general silhouette, slide rails, and extractor.
 The gun was lightened, the trigger mechanism was redesigned and simplified, and the trigger guard reshaped.
 After successful military tests, the APS was formally adopted on 3 December 1951.

 The APS was issued to Soviet Army vehicle operators, artillery crews, front-line officers, and law enforcement.
-It used in conflicts in Angola, Libya, Mozambique, Romania, Tanzania and Zambia.
-The APS was praised for its innovative concept and good controllability for an automatic weapon of its size, but the cost of each weapon was high and producion involved a complex and time-consuming process of machining.
+It was used in conflicts in Angola, Libya, Mozambique, Romania, Tanzania and Zambia.
+The APS was praised for its innovative concept and good controllability for an automatic weapon of its size, but the cost of each weapon was high and production involved a complex and time-consuming process of machining.
 Disadvantages in the field proved to be its large size and weight for a pistol, its limited effective range, fragility of the buttstock, frequent malfunctions and subpar ergonomics.
 The APS was gradually phased out of active service in the Soviet Armed Forces before being officially replaced by the AKS-74U compact assault rifle in 1981, which offered more firepower due to its much more powerful 5.45×39mm M74 rifle ammunition, acceptable accuracy at moderate distances, and greater magazine capacity.
 However, the APS found a new niche among special forces units of the Spetsnaz and FSB, who needed a more effective sidearm than the standard Makarov PM, and has continued to be used in active service since.

-The OTS-33 Pernach, a machine pastol produced by KBP Instrument Design Bureau and co-designed by Stechkin, was introduced as a successor to the APS in 1996.
+The OTS-33 Pernach, a machine pistol produced by KBP Instrument Design Bureau and co-designed by Stechkin, was introduced as a successor to the APS in 1996.
 It is also chambered for the 9×18mm Makarov cartridge, but features a simplified design intended to resolve the flaws of the APS.